Reduced relaxed micromorphic modeling of harmonically loaded metamaterial plates: investigating boundary effects in finite-size structures: Finite element simulations set-up

 The following boundary and interface conditions have been enforced (see Fig.~\ref{fig:BC_struc})

-where the magnitude of the harmonic prescribed displacement $\overline{u}$ is 1\% of the size of the specimen.
+where the magnitude of the harmonic prescribed displacement $\overline{u}$ is 1\% of the size of the specimen.\\ In particular we set $ \overline{u}=u_0 \, e^{-i\omega t} $ with $u0=3.2$ mm.
 The simulations have been performed by using the \textit{Solid Mechanics} physics package of \comsol.
-In order to ease the convergence of the analysis, we introduced a small amount of numerical isotropic viscous damping ($\eta=0.002$).
+In order to ease the convergence of the analysis, we introduced a small amount of numerical isotropic damping ($\eta=0.002$).